servo/servo/README.md

 #### Cross-compilation for Android

-Run `./mach bootstrap-android` to get Android-specific tools.
+Run `./mach bootstrap-android --build` to get Android-specific tools.
 See wiki for [details](https://github.com/servo/servo/wiki/Building-for-Android).

 ## The Rust compiler